How will we deal with your complaint?

 Alternatively, you may like to contact your local Citizens Advice Bureau, who are always willing to assist if they can.

 The Local Government Ombudsman (LGO) publishes an annual report for every Council.
-The reports for 2019 showed that in 2018/2019 the LGO made decisions on 20 complaints they received for Babergh but upheld none of these.
-For Mid Suffolk the LGO made 10 decisions in that period and upheld only one of these.
+The reports for 2020 showed that in 2019/2020 the LGO made decisions on 7 complaints they received for Babergh but upheld two of these.
+For Mid Suffolk the LGO made decisions on 3 complaints in that period and upheld all of these.

 The Annual Reports for Babergh and Mid Suffolk can be viewed by clicking on the links below and selecting which year you would like to view.